lastguemamusa01/typescript-101/README.md

 A tsconfig.json file can inherit configurations from another file by using the extends property.

 ### The REPL environment for TypeScript

+REPL stands for Read-Evaluate-Print-Loop, and it refers to a simple interactive language shell that allows you to quickly execute a code fragment.

+### getting familiar with visual studio code

+Integrated development environments (IDEs) and code editors increase developers’ productivity, and TypeScript is well supported by such tools: Visual Studio Code, Web- Storm, Eclipse, Sublime Text, Atom, Emacs, Vim.

+VS Code is written in TypeScript.

+On real-world projects, good context-sensitive help and support for refactoring are very important.
+Renaming all occurrences of a TypeScript variable or function name in statically typed languages can be done by IDEs in a split second, but this isn’t the case in JavaScript, which doesn’t support types.

+VS Code supports two modes for TypeScript code: file scope and explicit project.
+The file scope is pretty limited, as it doesn’t allow a script in a file to use variables declared in another.
+The explicit project mode requires you to have a tsconfig.json file in the project directory.